malarium/hooksy/README.md

 - Returns X and Y of current cursor position on every move.

-## ATTENTION!
+_ATTENTION!
 It causes rerender on every mosemove, so usage should be limited.
-For getting X and Y of CLICK/TAP event - see next hook.
+For getting X and Y of CLICK/TAP event - see the useCursorStaticPosition hook._

 EXAMPLE: